DOCX to PDF Converter

 DOCX vs. PDF: What is the better choice?

-Primary Purpose Authoring and editing Viewing, sharing, and printing
+Primary Purpose Drafting and editing Final distribution and printing

 Which format should you choose?